LinkedIn Profile20 min read

 The goal is positioning, not chronology.

-If someone wants your résumé, they’ll ask.
+If someone wants your resume, they'll ask.

 Your About section should answer one thing: Why should I trust you now?